 \subsection{Gauge invariance}

 Strict gauge invariance can hardly be enforced in a finite basis set as the latter can not accommodate arbitrary phase variations if the vector potential $\vec{A}$ gets large.
-Practically, we did not, however, experience significant differences with usual gauges (symmetric $\vec{A}=\vec{B}\times\vec{r}/2$, Landau...) centered on the DQD.
-Moreover, the model remains gauge-invariant in the linear response regime when both the matrices $N_\mathrm{\alpha\beta}$ and the elements of the $M_\mathrm\alpha$'s coupling different Kramers pairs can be neglected \cite{Abadillo2023}.
-This is actually the regime of validity of the $g$-matrix formalism, which holds in the present cases \cite{Venitucci18}.
+Practically, we did not, however, experience significant differences with usual gauges (symmetric $\vec{A}=\vec{B}\times\vec{r}/2$, Landau, etc...) centered on the DQD.
+Moreover, the model is gauge-invariant in the linear response regime where the matrices $N_\mathrm{\alpha\beta}$ can be discarded, if the elements of the $M_\mathrm\alpha$'s coupling different Kramers pairs of $H_0$ can also be neglected \cite{Abadillo2023}.
+The linear response (the $g$-matrix formalism) holds in the present cases \cite{Venitucci18}.
 We did, therefore, neglect the $N_\mathrm{\alpha\beta}$'s in the all calculations.